awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-view-rs.md

 **To view the resource shares**
 Use the [get\-resource\-shares](https://docs.aws.amazon.com/cli/latest/reference/ram/get-resource-shares.html) command with the `--resource-owner` parameter set to `OTHER-ACCOUNTS`\.

-The following example shows the list of accounts shared with local account 123456789012 by other AWS accounts\.
+The following example shows the list of resource shares shared in the specified AWS Region with the calling account by other AWS accounts\.

 ```
 $ aws ram get-resource-shares \
+    --region us-east-1 \
     --resource-owner OTHER-ACCOUNTS
 {
     "resourceShares": [